 With parallels to breathing, direct to lung vaping means you inhale directly from the device into your lungs.

-However, DTL vaping means you are unlikely to taste much of what you are vaping and usually requires advanced vape devices called a sub-ohm vape; which we talk about in more detail later but it isn’t so important when it comes to vaping CBD.
+However, DTL vaping means you are unlikely to taste much of what you are vaping and usually requires advanced vape devices called a sub-ohm vape; which we talk about in more detail later but it isn’t so important when it comes to using CBD.

 When inhaling via MTL, the hit on the throat is softer than DTL and is reminiscent of smoking when vaping nicotine.